declankeyesbevan/fat-stacks/README.md

 Dev challenge for a job application which tests object-oriented programming in Python.

-A very simple object-oriented payroll app which displays a user interface, allowing a user to login and be verified using the attached ‘authentication.txt’ file.
-Once verified the user can then query the employee and pay data (employees.txt, pays.txt), where the app must display and process a series of menu and sub-menu options.
+A very simple object-oriented payroll app which displays a user interface, allowing a user to login and be verified using the attached `authentication.txt` file.
+Once verified the user can then query the employee and pay data (`employees.txt`, `pays.txt`), where the app must display and process a series of menu and sub-menu options.

 ## Requires